liuchengxu/liuchengxu.github.io/_posts/2019-12-20-speed-up-vim-python-plugin-using-rust.md

 layout: post
 title:  "Make Vim Python plugin 10x faster using Rust"
 crawlertitle: "Speed up your vim python plugin by using Rust"
-summary: "Using Rust to speed up the built-in fuzzy filter of vim-clap written in Python"
+summary: "Use Rust to speed up the built-in fuzzy filter of vim-clap written in Python"
 categories: posts
 tags: ['vim']
 author: Liu-Cheng Xu